Many of Melbourne Walks School Tours can be adapted for use by school groups using media such as video, google slides

-Our Melbourne City Discovery Tour of iconic places is now available online (in addition to our normal city-based school excursions).
+Our popular Melbourne City Discovery Tour of iconic places is now available online (in addition to our normal city-based school excursions).
 This online resource explores Melbourne’s iconic architecture, places, and people to learn how the Melbourne community has evolved from traditional owners through settlement, federation, gold rush, war and depression to the modern era.

 The resources on this page are subject to copyright.
 They are available free for viewing by teachers but require prior permission for usage for schooling purposes.
 Please contact Melbourne Walks for conditions and costs including our other online tours e.g Indigenous Landscapes, Runner (Squizzy) and Architecture.

 B. FILM (above) exploring the key buildings and locations in the city which explain the Melbourne Story.